dzhus/blog/README.md

 - [ ] Multi-language support

     Each entry should have a primary language.
 There should be feeds in both languages.
-    Metadata must depends on entry language.
+Template must depend on entry language.

 - [x] Atom feed